MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 ## How come returns don't support HTLM formatting for memo data types?

-Dataverse search doesn't return HTML formatting for memo types to optomize the UI experience.
+Dataverse search doesn't return HTML formatting for memo types to optimize the UI experience.

 ## Why columns aren't enabled for Dataverse search after adding to a quick find view?